 You can consider buying air quality monitors to assess the VOC levels in your basement.
-This device will measure the air quality and identify any problem with your air quality, if there is any.
+This device will measure the air quality and identify any problems with your air quality.

 Many paints also contain these VOCs, and the chemical vapors can continue to off-gas for up to months.
-It means that if you paint the basement with a high VOC paint, you are more exposed to toxic gasses for a longer period.
+It means that if you paint the basement with a high VOC paint, you are more exposed to toxic gasses for longer.

-Therefore, only go for paints that come with zero or low VOCs to stay safe.
+Therefore, only go for paints with zero or low VOCs to stay safe.
 This way, you can significantly limit your exposure to such toxic chemicals.

 Going for a professional radon test is highly recommended.
 With this test, you will find out whether your home has a radon problem or not.

 If dangerous radon levels are found in your home, you don’t have to leave your house or move.
-Instead, the solution is to go for a radon mitigation system that can pump the gas out of the home and into the air outside.
+Instead, the solution is to use a radon mitigation system to pump the gas out of the home and into the air outside.

-Also, make sure that you get rid of any chemicals or solvents present in your basement.
-Invest in a quality dehumidifier and an air purifier, keep any unused stuff out of your basement, and put it in your outdoor shed or garage.
+Also, ensure that you get rid of any chemicals or solvents in your basement.
+Invest in a quality dehumidifier and an air purifier, keep unused stuff out of your basement, and put it in your outdoor shed or garage.